daikiz1225-ui/Yoroxyaaaaaaaaaa/README.md

 ## Bug reports & feedback

-For bug reports or suggestions for improvement, please **open an Issue or submit a Pull request**.
+For bug reports or suggestions for improvement, please **open an Issue** or contact *Yosshy_123@proton.me*.

+> [!NOTE]
+> If you contact by email, replies may be delayed.
+> If possible, prefer creating an Issue as it is easier to track.

 ---